 Eligible candidates for the Master Projects must be registered master students at the University of the Basque Country (UPV/EHU) or at other European Universities, subject to the formalization of an agreement with the corresponding university.

 - Opening: 19 April 2021

-We offer up to 4 scholarships to master students for the master thesis to be done at nanoGUNE.
+We offer master projects to students for the master thesis to be done at nanoGUNE.